galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_cell-cycle/tutorial.md

 In this tutorial, we will identify the genes whose expression varies during the cell cycle so that we can use them to regress out (or remove) the effects of the cell cycle on the data.

->    > ### {% icon comment %} Comment
+>    > ### {% icon comment %} Comment: Other Scanpy and Seurat tutorials
 >    >
->    > This tutorial is based on the Scanpy tutorial {% cite ScanpyCC %}, which was itself based on the Seurat vignette {% cite SeuratCC %}.
+>    > This tutorial is based on the Scanpy cell cycle regression tutorial {% cite ScanpyCC %}, which was itself based on the Seurat vignette addressing the same issue {% cite SeuratCC %}.
 However, we will be using a different dataset for this tutorial.
 >    {: .comment}

 > ### Agenda